 The Center for Experimental Medicine Neuropharmacology (NeuroPharm) is a research center under Rigshospitalet and University of Copenhagen funded by the Innovation Fund Denmark (grant number 4108-00004B) and inaugurated on Jan 1, 2015.

 Neurobiology Research Unit (NRU) at Rigshospitalet is the coordinating partner in the Center and the national partners include the pharmaceutical company H. Lundbeck A/S and four academic partners: one from the University of Copenhagen and three from university hospitals in the Capital Region of Denmark.
-International partners include Massachusetts General Hospital/Harvard and the British-based small-medium sized enterprise, Imanova Ltd. Additionally, Imperial College London and the two large pharmaceutical drug companies Pfizer Inc. in USA and Takeda in Japan are involved in NeuroPharm as affiliated partners.
+International partners include Massachusetts General Hospital/Harvard and the UK-based enterprise Imanova Ltd (acquired by Invicro LLC in August 2017).
+Additionally, Imperial College London and the two large pharmaceutical drug companies Pfizer Inc. in USA and Takeda in Japan are involved in NeuroPharm as affiliated partners.

 Brain disorders constitute the largest socioeconomic burden in Western societies and accordingly, identification of brain disease mechanisms and prediction of treatment outcome is of paramount socio-economic importance.
 Experimental and translational medicine models are required to identify basic disease mechanisms and to facilitate novel intervention strategies and to prevent or cure brain disorders.
 This is essential to bridge the gap between animal and human studies and to help mitigate and manage the risk of novel treatments, be it pharmacological or non-pharmacological strategies.